FYI: I earn a small commission from some links and advertisements.

 A stick goes across the top and is tied to the hooks above the window.

 The white one does not block light as well as the others I made using black and blue.
 I used a different print on each window.
-We had to have the bee one!
+We had to have the bee one since we love our honeybees!